SianJMBrooke/Introduction_To_Git/Three-Ways-to-Use-GitHub-COMMANDLINE.md

 ### Introduction to Command Line
 To use Git we'll be using the terminal.
 If you’re not familiar with using the cmd line, some basic commands for navigating the file system are below.

 ```
 #  Use “cd” to change your current directory to the destination specified within the command.
 So to go to the "Users" folder.
 cd Users

 # You can navigate directly to the sub-directory.
+My sub-directory is called "GitHub_SDS" which stands for Social Data Science.
 cd Users\Sian\Documents\GitHub_SDS

 # If your file path has a space in it, wrap the file path in quotes.